Softcatala/nmt-softcatala/README.md

 # Introduction

-This repository contains Neural Machine Translation models built at Softcatalà using [OpenNMT-tf 2](https://github.com/OpenNMT/OpenNMT-tf) and [TensorFlow 2](https://www.tensorflow.org/)
+This repository contains Neural Machine Translation tools and models built at Softcatalà using [OpenNMT-tf 2](https://github.com/OpenNMT/OpenNMT-tf) and [TensorFlow 2](https://www.tensorflow.org/)

+# Description of the directories

+* *data-processing-tools*: set of data processing tools that convert for different formats to OpenNMT plain text input format
+* *serving*: contains a microservice that provides a basic transtion API calling TensorFlow serving.
+* *use-models-tools*: contains tools to use the models to translate text files or PO files
+* *evaluate*: set of tools and corpus to evaluatate diferent translation systems

 # Models